How to promote a startup underwear brand?

 Organic can look slow.
 But it builds trust and lowers CAC.
 I treat social like a daily showroom.
 I teach fit.
 I show care.
 I invite real people in.

 Use content pillars: fit education, fabric proof, real bodies, and behind-the-scenes.
 Post short, honest reels.
 Partner with micro creators.
-Drive to a size quiz and bundles.
+Drive to a size quiz6 and bundles.

 social media for lingerie startups, UGC, community building